Why Female-Founded Businesses Often Start After 43

 The timing was not early.
 It was right.
 And it worked.

-Why Female-Founded Businesses Thrive Later
+Why Many Female-Founded Businesses Launch Later

 For Women Wondering If It Is Too Late